top of page

 Sourced from fire-lit petals and glowing ocean highlights.
 The palette's surreal, psychedelic edge.

-Weyes Blood performing on stage with a zodiac guitar strap.
+Weyes Blood performing on stage in her usual, ethereal manner.
 Photograph by Hailey Collins.

 THE SYMBOLIC SYSTEM